Skip to main content

 London is one of the most diverse cities in the world, with over 300 languages spoken on the streets every day.
 The capital city is home to communities from almost every nation on earth.

-Boasting a wealth of state-of-the-art sports venues: from London Stadium to the Lee Valley Velodrome; and Wembley Stadium to the London Aquatics Centre.
-There is an iconic venue for every sporting occasion.
+Boasting a variety of world-class sports venues across the city, from Twickenham Stadium and Lord’s Cricket Ground to the London Aquatics Centre.
+Whether it's the Lee Valley Velodrome, The O2, or the Emirates Stadium, London offers an iconic venue for every sporting occasion.

 The city is also one of the best connected in the world, with six airports serving 180 destinations.